CITY, HISTORY, GENERAL & THEMED TOURS

 Available in Multiple Regions

 Ever return from vacation disappointed with your photos?
 We all have!
 But we work with a wonderful local photographer with an international reputation (her work is published in magazines and books all over the world...and her first book just been published ) who can help in a number of ways.
-Let Joanna spend a full or half day touring and shooting with you, giving you lots of wonderful tips and tricks along the way.
+Let her spend a full or half day touring and shooting with you, giving you lots of wonderful tips and tricks along the way.
 She works with digital and film and is comfortable helping in both formats including phone cameras.
-Joanna’s photo tours range within an hour of St. Remy so you could visit Les Baux, the Luberon, Avignon, Isle sur la Sorgue, the Wine Country around Chateauneuf du Pape, Aix, and more.
+These photo tours range within an hour or so of St. Remy so you could visit Les Baux, the Luberon, Avignon, Isle sur la Sorgue, the Wine Country around Chateauneuf du Pape, Aix, and more.
 2020 prices: The fee of 400€ half day and 650€ full day for 1-4 people includes transportation in a 4x4 Dacia Duster with A/C. Lunch is not included.
 Or, hire her for a private portrait session.
 She'll help you choose a beautiful Provencal location—or a few of them—and then photograph you, your family and/or your friends to provide a precious, lasting souvenir of your time together in Provence.
 2020 prices: A one-hour portrait session at your villa or hotel is 300€ and a two- to three-hour mini roadtrip for shooting your portrait in various locations around St. Remy is 600€.
 Portrait sessions include all post-production costs and a selection of high-resolution print-quality jpegs, available for download via WeTransfer /Dropbox.
 Available: year round.

 In and Around the Luberon